Attachment Styles Friendship: Why You Keep Falling Out With the Same People

 You think you're just picking bad friends.
 You're actually casting the same archetypes in your life's play over and over.
 Why Friendships End: What Gottman's Four Horsemen Show About Platonic Death often comes down to this exact dynamic.
 People assume platonic love is somehow immune to childhood wounds.
 It isn't.

-The Attachment Project surveyed 10,000 adults in 2024.
-They found 65% of individuals replicate their primary childhood attachment wound in their closest platonic relationship.
-You seek out what feels familiar.
-Friendship & Attachment: How Your Style Shapes Every ... dynamic proves this.
+The mechanism attachment theory describes is preference for the familiar, not preference for the good.
+You seek out what your nervous system recognises.
+Friendship & Attachment: How Your Style Shapes Every ... covers the same dynamic in detail.
 Familiar often means constant anxiety or emotional starvation.

 We want to believe our friends will save us from our romantic failures.
 We treat them as the stable background characters in our main-character drama.
 But your friends are just as dysregulated as the people you date.
 If you constantly feel abandoned by your inner circle, you're likely choosing people structurally incapable of staying.
 You aren't a victim of bad luck.
 You're a willing participant in a familiar cycle.